Femalopper/frontend-project-autocomplete/README.md

 ## Description

 Demonstration of adaptive responsive submit form and its further validation.
+The submit form represents the fields which should be filled with the seed phrases from the given list of words.
+The validation form should be filled with the same words.
+If the user is succeed, the corresponding message will be shown.

 ## Implemented techniques